EmbraceLife/fastdebug/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/00_core.md

     def dbprint(self,
                 # src, # the src func name, e.g., foo
-                dbcode, # the srclines under investigation, can be either string or int cmt:str, # comment
+                dbcode:int, # a srcline under investigation, can be either string or int cmt:str, # comment
-                *codes, # a list of dbcodes
-                expand:int=2, # span 2 lines of srcode up and down from the srcline investigated showdbsrc=False): # display dbsrc or not
+                *codes, # a list of expressions (str) you write to be evaluated above the srcline expand:int=2, # span 2 lines of srcode up and down from the srcline investigated showdbsrc:bool=False): # display dbsrc
-        "Insert dbcodes under srclines under investigation, and create a new dbsrc function to replace the official one"
+        "Add comment and evaluate custom (single or multi lines) expressions to any srcline of the source code you are investigating"

         src = self.orisrc
         if type(dbcode) == int: self.cmts.update({dbcode: cmt})